 1. Stop purchasing cheap chairs!

 What is a “cheap chair?”
 Typically, less than $300.00.
-Cheap chairs have no or very limited warranty; are made from inferior fabrics and poor foam quality; offer limited support, are hard to adjust and in general, don’t fit many employees.
+Cheap chairs have no or very limited warranty; are made from inferior fabrics and poor foam quality; offer limited support, are hard to adjust, and generally don’t fit many employees.
 Cheap chairs offer poor fit leading to more injuries and fail far sooner than chairs you actually “invested in.”
 And you keep them far too long compounding the problem.

-2. Avoid buying import chairs from big-box stores or catalogs.
+2. Avoid buying imported chairs from big-box stores or catalogs.

-For intensive office computer use, employees who sit more than 6 hours a day need a task intensive, well-fitting chair.
-In general, import chairs just don’t offer the same quality and adjustability as a chair manufactured in the USA, Canada or European Union.
+For intensive office computer use, employees who sit more than 6 hours a day need a task-intensive, well-fitting chair.
+In general, imported chairs just don’t offer the same quality and adjustability as a chair manufactured in the USA, Canada, or European Union.
 I've found many of these chairs fail after just 3 years of use making replacement at least 3-4 times more frequent (if you're paying attention)!
 Rather consider these import chairs for your “home office” or telecommuter use.
-And if at all possible, bring in the chair for a brief trial to “road test” it before purchase.
+And if possible, bring in the chair for a brief trial to “road test” it before purchase.

 3. Educate, educate, educate employees on proper sitting postures.

 Before you rush out to buy a new chair for your employee, make sure it works correctly and can be adjusted for the best fit.
 It’s just not intuitive for employees to know how to adjust an ergonomic chair.
 Employees need someone to teach and show them how their chairs work.

 Do you have that “someone” in your workplace?
 You should!
 You’ll soon see if it is possible to get a good fit with the chairs you purchased once your employees finally understand how to use them.
 Otherwise, you’ll likely need to replace it.
 See reasons #1 and #2.

 4. Don’t take a “Band-Aid” approach.